When Audio Separation Hurts Zero-Shot ASR: Evaluating SAM-Audio with Whisper on Bengali and English Speech: Introduction

-While prior work has explored the interaction between speech enhancement and ASR, existing studies primarily focus on conventional enhancement techniques or task-aware optimization strategies \cite{kinoshita2020improving, ochiai2017distortion}.
-To the best of our knowledge, no prior work has systematically investigated the impact of SAM-Audio preprocessing on zero-shot ASR performance.
-This gap is particularly important because foundation-scale enhancement models differ fundamentally from traditional denoisers in both architecture and training objectives, and their interaction with robust end-to-end ASR systems remains poorly understood.
+Meanwhile, modern end-to-end ASR systems like OpenAI's \emph{Whisper} have proven to be robust in a wide range of acoustic conditions, thanks to training on large-scale weakly-supervised multilingual datasets \cite{openai2022whisper}.
+Whisper is often employed in a \emph{zero-shot} fashion, meaning that the pre-trained models are applied directly to new datasets without adapting them to the task at hand.
+A key assumption that is not always explored is: \emph{Does perceptual audio quality improvement with SAM-Audio translate to recognition accuracy improvement?}

-In this paper, we conduct an empirical study to examine whether recent denoising using SAM-Audio improves zero-shot ASR performance.
-We evaluate multiple Whisper model variants across two linguistically distinct datasets: our collected noisy Bengali YouTube corpus and a publicly available English noisy speech dataset.
-Contrary to common intuition, our experiments reveal a consistent and counterintuitive outcome: although SAM-Audio substantially improves signal-level quality, as reflected by higher PSNR and better perceptual clarity for human listeners, it frequently leads to higher Word Error Rate (WER) and Character Error Rate (CER).
-Moreover, this degradation becomes more pronounced for larger Whisper models, suggesting a potential mismatch between the acoustic characteristics introduced by enhancement and the signal distributions learned during ASR pretraining.
+Previous studies have investigated the interaction between speech enhancement and ASR, but they have mostly focused on traditional speech enhancement methods or task-aware optimization of speech enhancement\cite{kinoshita2020improving, ochiai2017distortion}.
+To the best of our knowledge, there is no previous study that systematically explores the effects of SAM-Audio preprocessing on zero-shot ASR performance.
+This is significant because the enhancement models at the foundation level differ from the traditional denoisers in terms of architecture and training goals, and their relationship with robust end-to-end ASR systems is not well understood.

-These findings indicate that blindly applying advanced denoising as a preprocessing step may introduce distribution shifts that harm recognition, even when perceptual quality improves.
-Given the increasing reliance on zero-shot ASR in practical deployments, understanding this interaction is essential for designing reliable speech systems.
-Our work therefore highlights a critical evaluation gap between perceptual enhancement and linguistic accuracy, encouraging more ASR-aware approaches to speech preprocessing.
+In this paper, we perform an empirical study to investigate whether SAM-Audio can be used to enhance the zero-shot ASR performance.
+We test several different versions of Whisper on two language-diverse datasets: a noisy speech dataset in English and a real-world YouTube corpus in Bengali.
+As one might have expected, our experiments show that in many cases, SAM-Audio actually has a detrimental effect on Word Error Rate (WER) and Character Error Rate (CER), despite the fact that the signal-level quality has been improved.
+This indicates that there may be a discrepancy between the acoustic properties added by enhancement and the distribution of signals learnt in ASR pretraining.